 \subsection{Decoding twisted Gabidulin codes}

-If some twisted Gabidulin codes are proved to be MRD without being equivalent to Gabidulin codes, the question of decoding them up to half the minimum distance remains open.
-For {\em twisted Reed--Solomon codes}, the Hamming metric analogues introduced in \cite{BPR17}, it is shown in \cite{BBPR18} how to decode them up to half the minimum distance at the cost of an exhaustive search on the terms related to the twists.
-Hence, the decoding complexity of a twisted Reed--Solomon code with $\ell$ twists is $O(q^\ell)$ times the complexity of the decoding of a Reed--Solomon code.
-This can be transposed for twisted Gabidulin codes but the cost overhead is $O(q^{m\ell})$ times the cost of decoding a Gabidulin code, which is exponential in $m$ and hence in the code length $n$ (since $n \leq m$).
+If some twisted Gabidulin codes are proven to be MRD without being equivalent to Gabidulin codes, the question of decoding them up to half the minimum distance remains open.
+For {\em twisted Reed--Solomon codes}, the Hamming metric analogues introduced in \cite{BPR17}, it is shown in \cite{BBPR18} how they can be decoded up to half the minimum distance at the cost of an exhaustive search on the terms associated with the twists.
+Thus, the decoding complexity of a twisted Reed--Solomon code with $\ell$ twists is $O(q^\ell)$ times the complexity of the decoding of a Reed--Solomon code.
+This can be transposed to twisted Gabidulin codes but the cost overhead is $O(q^{m\ell})$ times the cost of decoding a Gabidulin code, which is exponential in $m$ and so in the code length $n$ (since $n \leq m$).

-Despite one does not know how to decode efficiently twisted Gabidulin codes up to half the minimum distance, one can apply them Algorithm~\ref{algo:gabi_dec}.
-Given $\bfy = \bfc + \bfe$ where $\bfc$ is a codeword of a twisted Gabidulin code $\CC$ and $\rk (\bfe) \leq t$ for some $t$ that we will discuss later, compute $P \in \qpoly^{\leq t}$ such that
+Although one does not know how to efficiently decode twisted Gabidulin codes up to half the minimum distance, one can apply the Algorithm~\ref{algo:gabi_dec} to them.
+Given $\bfy = \bfc + \bfe$, where $\bfc$ is a codeword of a twisted Gabidulin code $\CC$ and $\rk (\bfe) \leq t$ for some $t$ we will discuss later, compute $P \in \qpoly^{\leq t}$ such that